-Welcome to SSRI antidepressant withdrawal syndrome, a result of reducing your dosage faster than your CNS can accommodate.
+SSRI antidepressant withdrawal syndrome is a result of reducing your dosage faster than your CNS can accommodate.
 Stopping too quickly, or stopping altogether, can be intolerable and even life-threatening in rare cases.

 SSRI medications are nothing to fool around or experiment with.
 Stopping an SSRI cold turkey is dangerous.
 Without access to help, a person can end up in a complex web of worsening symptoms with a hopeless feeling underscoring day-to-day life.